iomaganaris/BRIAN-to-C-port/README.md

 Doxygen documentation can be found in /doc/html/index.html

-The main function of ported code is found in *simulation.c*
+The main function of ported code is found in *src/simulation.c*